 As a child behavioural psychologist, you’d think the thing that drives me crazy the most is all the bad behaviour that I see.
 But that couldn’t be further from the truth – the kids are what makes the job interesting.
-It’s the parenting advice from so-called experts, and often not even experts, that does my head in the most.
-And if it’s hard for me to stomach, how must it be for parents.
+It’s the parenting advice from so-called experts, and often not even experts, that is the most frustrating, and not only that, the advice can actually do harm.
+So if it’s hard for me to stomach it, how must it be for parents.

 And the advice is not in short supply either, in fact, it’s in plague proportions – every week on morning TV shows, and then on the afternoon News and current affairs shows, on radio, and not to mention Google.
 Type in ‘parenting advice’ and you get 235,000,000 results.
 (And yes, I know I’m adding to it, sorry about that, but hopefully once you’ve read it, you won’t include it in the ‘crappy parenting advice’ bucket.)

-I mentioned the “They’re their own boss” advice as possibly one of the worst of all, but to be honest, it’s a tough call – I think the worst piece of advice I’ve heard is this.
+I mentioned the “They’re their own boss” advice as possibly one of the worst of all, but to be honest, the worst piece of advice I’ve heard is this.
 It was from an Attachment Parenting Website, where I was researching what to do when a toddler is refusing to be strapped into a rear mounted car-seat.
 (Hopefully, in another article, I’ll get around to explaining why I was researching this, then it will make more sense.)
-But for now, according to this website, rather than subject your child to the “trauma” of not being able to remain ‘connected’ and face to face with you at all times, and thereby run the risk of damaging the attachment relationship and scarring your little cherub for life, their advice was this.
+But for now, according to this website, rather than subject your child to the “trauma” of not being able to remain ‘connected’ and face to face with you at all times, and thereby run the risk of damaging the attachment relationship and scarring your little cherub for ever, the advice was this.
 As it is still legal in the USA to mount a child car seat in the front seat next to you, the car seat should be mounted in the front passenger seat, however you must disengage the passenger side air bag before commencing your journey around the corner to the store – however, please try to remember to reengage the air bag before an adult or older child uses the passenger seat.
 This is apparently a far better option than strapping the little blighter in and letting them cry for a bit, or a lot, until they get use to it.
 Has the world gone mad, or is it just me?
+My advice to parents is use extreme caution when following any advice that can be linked, even slightly, with ‘attachment’ and worse, ‘attachment parenting’.

-Can we please have a little common-sense creep back into the almighty flood of parenting advice.
-Parenting is a pretty hard job at the best of times, we shouldn’t be making it harder by giving parents crap advice.
-Like the picture says above, say no to your kids, and get ’em used to it.
+Parents deserve to be given advice that is backed by decades of scientific research and has proven the test of time.
+Parenting is a hard job at the best of times, we shouldn’t be making it harder by giving parents rubbish advice that is based on flimsy research and warm fussy popular opinion.
+Like the picture says above, say no to your kids, so they can get used to hearing it, and following it!

 33 Hackney Rd, Hackney SA 5069